NVlabs/Deep_Object_Pose/readme.md

     * `weights`: dictionary of object names and there weights path name, **comment out any line to disable detection/estimation of that object**
     * `dimension`: dictionary of dimensions for the objects  (key values must match the `weights` names)
     * `draw_colors`: dictionary of object colors  (key values must match the `weights` names)
     * `thresh_points`: Thresholding the confidence for object detection; increase this value if you see too many false positives, reduce it if  objects are not detected.
+    * `downscale_height`: If the input image is larger than this, scale it down to this pixel height.
+Very large input images eat up all the GPU memory and slow down inference.
+Also, DOPE works best when the object size (in pixels) has appeared in the training data (which is downscaled to 400 px).
+For these reasons, downscaling large input images to something reasonable (e.g., 400-500 px) improves memory consumption, inference speed *and* recognition results.

 4. **Start DOPE node**
     ```